Background

 I’ve neglected to mention much about the modified V30 that develops B/W, but it’s the same principles and same tech, just behaving differently to accomodate for the different chemistry.
 Both operate the same.
 Now, let’s get into it.

-Most Recent: Color Developer Working Tank Overheating
+Color Developer Working Tank Overheating

 Intermitent S-Sol Thermo Activated Error